-During the reporting period, I was consulted 6 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination and how to address possible instances of bullying, harassment, discrimination.
-There were 10 such consultations in 2014-15.
-The decrease in consultations over the previous year is not seen by me as as significant.
-I expect the decrease results from the improved knowledge about bullying, harassment and discrimination resulting from the training during the past 3 academic years and from the existence of the online training materials.
+During the reporting period, I was consulted 12 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination and how to address possible instances of bullying, harassment, discrimination.
+There were 16 such consultations in 2015-16.

+The continuing decreases in the number of consultations over previous years is not seen by me as significant.
+I continue to consider the decrease as resulting from the improved knowledge about bullying, harassment and discrimination resulting from the training during the past 4 academic years and from the existence of the online training materials.